 Complex care training

-If you are the individual eligible for a PHB or a carer or personal assistant, then you may well be bringing more health care provision in to a domestic setting.
+If you are the individual eligible for a PHB or a carer or personal assistant, then you may well be bringing more health care provision into a domestic setting.
 This can present new challenges and opportunities for everyone involved.

 If you are likely to be working and supporting people with these requirements, do you have a good level of understanding of the daily challenges they face, such as monitoring and controlling glucose levels?